1. What is epilepsy?

 - Was the treatment effective?

-- Others who have often seen you before, during, and after seizures, such as family and close friends, should be present to provide details of your seizures if they involve loss of consciousness.
+- Others who have often seen you before, during, and after seizures, such as family and close friends, should be with you at the appointment to give details of your seizures if they involve loss of consciousness (if you passed out).

 - An electroencephalogram (EEG), which measures electrical activity in the brain